How to Make Pumpkin Spice Latte Cookies with Video

 Food Safe Marker

-- Before you bake make these cookies you’ll need something like the little pumpkin candy to add in the center of the of the hot cup sleeve.
+- Before you bake make these cookies you’ll need something like the little pumpkin candy to add in the center of the hot cup sleeve.
 You can see how I made mine here with this Pumpkin Royal Icing Decorations with a How to Video tutorial.
 Or you can buy something premade at a local store like Wal-Mart or a decorating supply store.
 I’ve even seen them at the grocery store, so find something you like and stick them on the cup sleeve.

 - What kind of cookies are you going to make?
 If you need a good gingerbread cookie recipe, feel free to use mine.

-- If you want an actual Pumpkin Spice Roll-Out Cookie Recipe, here is one from Mike at Semi Sweet, Callye at Sweet Sugarbelle, or Glory at Glorious Treats.
+- If you want an actual Pumpkin Spice Roll-Out Cookie Recipe, here is one from Mike at Semi-Sweet, Callye at Sweet Sugarbelle, or Glory at Glorious Treats.
 I haven’t made them yet, but I trust these bakers so I’m sure they’re delicious!